ShainS99/LostAndFound/README.md

 * Add an image from the device
 * Input a date for when it occured
 * Automatically stores a timestamp when the advert is created
+* Attach an address for where it occured

 ### View Items
 * Displays all items using a RecyclerView